dkoes/conformer_analysis/README.md

 Use Pharmit to identify the interacting features on the crystal ligand.
 This uses SMARTS expressions to identify features and distance and count based heuristics to enable them if they are interacting appropriately with the protein.
+Note we set each feature radius to 1.0 and remove any other constraints on the features.

 For all identified interacting features, when then enumerate every possible combination with at least three features.
 Rather than worrying about identifying